nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ## Drivers

-A driver allows a software such as NVDA to communicate with hardware or use functionality provided by another software.
-Typically, when people speak of drivers, they usually refer to a program installed on a computer that allows software to communicate with a specific hardware, such as video cards, keyboards and so on.
+A driver allows software such as NVDA to communicate with hardware or use functionality provided by another software.
+Typically, when people speak of drivers, they usually refer to a program installed on a computer that allows software to communicate with a specific piece of hardware, such as video cards, keyboards and so on.

 In NVDA, drivers refer to modules that NVDA can use to communicate with a speech synthesizer or a braille display.
 For instance, you can write a braille display driver that sends braille output to your braille display, or ask your synthesizer to switch languages and provide configurable settings.

 ### Driver components

-All drivers (regardless of target device or software to be supported) imports appropriate modules such as `synthDriverHandler`.
+All drivers (regardless of target device or software to be supported) import appropriate modules such as `synthDriverHandler`.
 For most drivers, majority of the driver code deals with communicating with the target device or software, and all drivers must define the driver class (synthDriverHandler.SynthDriver or braille.BrailleDisplayDriver).

 All driver classes, at a minimum, must contain: